RedisBloom/RedisBloom/docs/CountMinSketch_Commands.md

 ### CMS.INFO

-Returns width, depth, total count and approximate fill rate percentage in the sketch.
+Returns width, depth and total count of the sketch.

 ```sql
 CMS.INFO key